 If you want to associate the list of private addresses with a public DNS alias name, you should use the load broker to provide high availability of the DNS alias.
-The load broker is described in Chapter 7.
+The load broker is described in Chapter 7, "Using DNS to Balance Work Load".